-- · require us to dedicate a significant portion of our cash flow from operating activities to make payments on our and our parent companies' debt, reducing our funds available for working capital, capital expenditures, and other general corporate expenses; - · limit our flexibility in planning for, or reacting to, changes in our business, the cable and telecommunications industries, and the economy at large; - · place us at a disadvantage compared to our competitors that have proportionately less debt; - · make us vulnerable to interest rate increases, because approximately 51% of our borrowings are, and a portion will continue to be, at variable rates of interest: - · expose us to increased interest expense to the extent we refinance existing debt with higher cost debt;
+- require us to dedicate a significant portion of our cash flow from operating activities to make payments on our and our parent companies' debt, reducing our funds available for working capital, capital expenditures, and other general corporate expenses; - limit our flexibility in planning for, or reacting to, changes in our business, the cable and telecommunications industries, and the economy at large; - place us at a disadvantage compared to our competitors that have proportionately less debt; - make us vulnerable to interest rate increases, because approximately 55% of our borrowings are, and a portion will continue to be, at variable rates of interest; - expose us to increased interest expense to the extent we refinance existing debt with higher cost debt; - adversely affect our relationship with customers and suppliers; - limit our and our parent companies' ability to borrow additional funds in the future, due to applicable

-- · adversely affect our relationship with customers and suppliers; - · limit our and our parent companies' ability to borrow additional funds in the future, due to applicable financial and restrictive covenants in our and our parent companies' debt; - · make it more difficult for us and our parent companies to satisfy our and their obligations to the holders of our and their notes and for our subsidiaries to satisfy their obligations to their lenders under their credit facilities and to their noteholders; and - · limit future increases in the value, or cause a decline in the value of Charter's equity, which could limit Charter's ability to raise additional capital by issuing equity.
+- financial and restrictive covenants in our and our parent companies' debt; - make it more difficult for us and our parent companies to satisfy our and their obligations to the holders of our and their notes and for us to satisfy our obligations to our lenders under our credit facilities; and - limit future increases in the value, or cause a decline in the value of Charter's equity, which could limit Charter's ability to raise additional capital by issuing equity.

 A default by us or one of our parent companies under our or their debt obligations could result in the acceleration of those obligations, which in turn could trigger cross defaults under other agreements governing our or our parent companies' long-term indebtedness.
-In addition, the secured lenders under the Charter Operating credit facilities and the holders of the Charter Operating senior second-lien notes could foreclose on their collateral, which includes equity interest in our subsidiaries, and exercise other rights of secured creditors.
-Any default under those credit facilities or the indentures governing our or our parent companies' debt could adversely affect our growth, our financial condition, our results of operations, and our ability to make payments on our notes and Charter Operating's credit facilities, and could force us to seek the protection of the bankruptcy laws.
+In addition, the secured lenders under our credit facilities and the holders of our senior second-lien notes could foreclose on their collateral, which includes equity interest in our subsidiaries, and exercise other rights of secured creditors.
+Any default under those credit facilities or the indentures governing our or our parent companies' debt could adversely affect our growth, our financial condition, our results of operations, and our ability to make payments on our notes and our credit facilities, and could force us to seek the protection of the bankruptcy laws.
 We and our parent companies may incur significant additional debt in the future.
 If current debt levels increase, the related risks that we now face will intensify.